Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mùng 1 đi chùa cầu an tại những ngôi chùa đặc biệt của TP HCM- Ảnh 22.

 "Going to the pagoda with my family and picking the first lucky branches of the year is what I look forward to the most every Tet holiday.
-I believe that it is a good thing to start a new year" - Mr. Dang (living in Binh Tan district) expressed.
+I believe that it is a good thing to start a new year" - Mr. Dang (residing in Binh Tan district) expressed.

-This is the first Khmer Theravada Buddhist temple built in the old Saigon - Gia Dinh area.
+It is the first Khmer Theravada Buddhist temple built in the old Saigon - Gia Dinh area.
 This is a unique temple with many Naga snakes decorated.
 The multi-headed Naga snake symbolizes the bridge connecting the human world to the spiritual world.
 The most popular in Khmer temples in the South is the 5-headed Naga snake.

 Mùng 1 đi chùa cầu an tại những ngôi chùa đặc biệt của TP HCM- Ảnh 29.